DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Theoretical and algorithmic backgrounds

-Experimental investigation in~\cite{Stripinis2018b} showed that the algorithm has the most wins among the algorithms used in the comparison, and it can solve about $50\%$ of the problems with the highest efficiency.
-Unfortunately, \directc{} algorithm's efficiency decreasing, solving more challenging problems (with nonlinear constraints and $n \ge 4$), where \directce{} is significantly better, so \directc{} should be used only for simpler optimization problems (with linear constraints and $n \leq 4$).
+Experimental investigation in~\cite{Stripinis2018b} showed that the algorithm has the most wins in this comparison and can solve about $50\%$ of the problems with the highest efficiency.
+Unfortunately, the \directc{} algorithm's efficiency decreases, solving more challenging problems (with non-linear constraints and $n \ge 4$), where \directce{} is significantly better.
+Therefore, \directc{} should be used only for simpler optimization problems (with linear constraints and $n \leq 4$).
 The second extension of the \directce{} algorithm is \directcemin, where the algorithm is incorporated with \matlab{} optimization solver \fmincon{}.
-In~\cite{Stripinis2018b} we observed, that by embedding a local minimization procedure into \directcemin~(see \cref{tab:direct_classification}) significantly reduces the total number of function evaluations compared to \directce{} and can significantly improve the quality of the final solution.
+In~\cite{Stripinis2018b}, we observed that embedding a local minimization procedure into \directcemin~(see \cref{tab:direct_classification}) significantly reduces the total number of function evaluations compared to \directce{} and can significantly improve the quality of the final solution.